ZackWilde27/FlatOut2-HLSLToSHA/README.md

 myVar = colour / 2;

 myVar = -colour;
-// You can also do 1-x
-myVar = 1-colour * 1-specular;
+// The pixel shader can do 1-x for free myVar = 1-colour * 1-specular;
 ```